 Q: Is there a different naming system for three-dimensional shapes?

 A: Yes, three-dimensional shapes, also known as polyhedra, have a different naming system than two-dimensional polygons.
-While some names are analogous (e.g., a cube is related to a square), the naming conventions for polyhedra often involve considering the number of faces, vertices, and edges, as well as the types of polygons that make up the faces.
-Examples of polyhedra include tetrahedra, cubes, octahedra, and dodecahedra.
+And while some names are analogous (e. g., a cube is related to a square), the naming conventions for polyhedra often involve considering the number of faces, vertices, and edges, as well as the types of polygons that make up the faces.
+Examples of polyhedra include tetrahedra, cubes, octahedra, and dodecahedra Most people skip this — try not to..

 Q: Why are some polygon names based on Greek prefixes while others, like "quadrilateral," are not?